richard-scryber/scryber.core/docs/document_pages.rst

 If defined, then the continuation headers and footers will be shown on the following pages, after the first.
 If not defined, then the main page headers and footers will be shown.

+So if we change our `pdf:Page` element to a `pdf:Section` we can add a continuation header and flow onto multiple pages.

 .. code-block:: xml